ztyyLV/web-twain-docs/indepth/faqs/develop/can-i-change-the-header-of-the-http-form.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop Can I Change The Header Of The HTTP Form
+title: Can I Change The Header Of The HTTP Form
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: Can I Change The Header Of The HTTP Form
-description: Dynamic Web TWAIN SDK Documentation FAQs Can I Change The Header Of The HTTP Form
+description: Can I Change The Header Of The HTTP Form
 ---

-# Develop
+# Development

 ## Can I change the header of the HTTP form?